 The Jose Mateo Ballet Theatre maintains that The Nutcracker should be accessible to children, not dance critics.
 The company’s performance, now in its 26th season, strives to keep the plot flowing through both acts, and keep members of the audience with shorter attention spans riveted.

 $20+, November 27-December 6, Cutler Majestic Theatre, 219 Tremont St., Boston, December 11-20, Strand Theatre, 543 Columbia Road, Dorchester, ballettheatre.org.

 Designed for the Adults

 A burlesque set to Tchaikovsky, The Slutcracker is a ribald show that follows a grownup Clara whose Auntie Drosselmeyer gives her a very special “toy.”
 Everyone on this stage is vying for the limelight, and few can keep their clothes on for very long.
 “It’s pretty awesome when you dance to classical music and people cheer and scream for you,” says Vanessa White, the Babes in Boinkland troupe director.

-12/2/2013, 11:10 a.m.: The model pictured at the top of this story was misidentified in the December print issue and online.
-The model is Li-Ann Lim, not Kristen Lung.
+12/2/2013, 11:10 a.m.: The model pictured at the top of this story was misidentified in the December 2013 print issue of Boston magazine.
+She is Li-Ann Lim, not Kristen Lung.
 We regret the error.